 - abdominal pain

 In severe cases, anaphylactic shock may occur, which can be life threatening.

 Emergency medical treatment is required if a person:

 - suddenly develops symptoms of angioedema like an allergic reaction

 - has breathing problems that are sudden or worsening

 If the person knows they have an allergy, they may have an autoinjector, such as an EpiPen.
 They can use this while waiting for medical help.

-A person with angioedema may be referred for further tests to confirm the type.
-These may include:
+A doctor may refer a person with angioedema for further testing to confirm the type.
+Tests may include:

-- a skin prick test to confirm a link to possible allergies, in which the skin is pricked with a very small amount of the allergen that is suspected
+- a skin prick test in which the skin is pricked with a very small amount of the suspected allergen

 - a blood test to see how the immune system reacts to a certain allergen